Analytical Methods

 • Loss on ignition: procedure using a muffle furnace.
 Used to calculate % organic matter.

 • Leachates: Regulation 558 for determining whether a sample is acceptable at a landfill site or is classified as a hazardous substance.
-Metals by AA or ICP; semivolatiles and volatiles by GC/MS and pesticides by GC/ECD.
+Metals by ICP; semivolatiles and volatiles by GC/MS and pesticides by GC/ECD.

 • Metals by XRF or NAA: generally minimal sample preparation required.